LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2024-06-21-mountain-proposal.md

 ## Rocky Mountain National Park `Tues, July 2`

+Our first day in the park was spent driving up the long road up Milner pass to the top of the mountain.
+We stopped at the visitor center for a meal and visited with the local marmot population.
+You can see in the picture where Kelly is pointing that there is a little furry marmot scoping out the landscape below.

 <div class="grid cards" markdown>
 - ![](https://f005.backblazeb2.com/file/landons-blog/assets/images/blog/2024-06-21-mountain-proposal/IMG_4759+Large.jpeg){ loading=lazy }
 - ![](https://f005.backblazeb2.com/file/landons-blog/assets/images/blog/2024-06-21-mountain-proposal/IMG_4771+Large.jpeg){ loading=lazy }